St. Marys High School: Extracurricular activities

 St. Marys is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
-Extracurricular activities are also offered in the form of performing arts, school publications and clubs.
+Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 Athletics

 Athletic teams compete in the 3A division and are known as the "Bears".
-They compete in the Mid-East League and are classified as a 3A school, the fifth-largest classification in Kansas according to the Kansas State High School Activities Association.
+As of 2024, they compete in the Big East League, a combination of 11 teams from the Mid-East League and Big Seven League.
+St. Marys is classified as a 3A school, the fourth-largest classification in Kansas according to the Kansas State High School Activities Association.
 St. Marys has won multiple state championships in various sports.

 In 2009, the athletics program was ranked as the top athletics program in the state of Kansas according to Sports Illustrated.
-Several graduates have gone on to participate in college athletics.

 State championships

 School publications

 The school newspaper is known as the Press Paw and is a member of the High School National Ad Network.
+This publication was discontinued circa 2009.